Kongara Dōji and Seitaka Dōji.

 • These figures represent two of the servants of Fudō Myōō, the central deity of the Five Guardian Kings, protectors of the Buddha Law.

 • Kongara is depicted as a young man, his hands clasped in a contemplative pose.
 Seitaka is traditionally depicted with crimson skin (traces of red pigment are visible on his body), his posture more energetic.
-The draperies of the two figures are deeply sculpted, accentuating the presence of both works.
+The draperies of both figures are deeply carved, accentuating the presence of both works.

 • The annotations glued to the underside of the base are those of Claude de Marteau, whose date is given as Muromachi (1333-1573).